FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

             - {name: pim_serializer.normalizer, priority: 200}
 ```

-The service must be tagged as “pim_serializer.normalizer” to be identified as a serializer.
-You now have to load the
-services.yml file via the dependency injection.
+The service must be tagged as “pim_serializer.normalizer” to be registered in the serializer.
+You now have to load the services.yml file via the dependency injection.

 At this point, you should be able to see all the fields of your reference data.
 If you click on the save button, the reference data should be saved and the list should also display the updated informations.